 Take a cue from your high school team's locker room or your local batting cages.
 A mudroom designed with personalized "lockers" for each family member can help keep everyone's stuff right in reach, while the semi-sheer mesh doors keep the space from looking messy.

 Those hanging fruit baskets you've seen at the store?
 They have a secret superpower: organizing small objects just about anywhere.

 Here, this boho-style woven option is tailor-made for the kitchen's coffee corner, corralling K-cups, sugar packets, and the like.

 We can also picture these coming in handy in the home office.

 Make Your Dog's Dinner "Disappear"

-The simple truth is that Spots doesn't need his bowl 24/7.
+The simple truth is that Spot doesn't need his bowl 24/7.
 If your pet is happy to scarf down dinner within a few minutes of being served, then it's time to adapt your cabinets to do a little disappearing act.

 A low drawer can be fitted with inset spaces for food and water dishes, so you can simply slide them away when they're not in use.
 Presto: fewer things to trip over and a cleaner look for your kitchen floor.

-Turn Dead Space Into a Drinking Den
+Turn Dead Space into a Drinking Den

 The awkward area under the stairs can be quite a conundrum.
 For too long, it's been relegated to closet space or dark and dingy storage.
 It's time for a remix—emphasis on the "mix."